Harold Cole

-Harold Cole (24 January 1906 – 8 January 1946), also known as Harry Cole, Paul Cole, and many other aliases, was a petty criminal, a confidence man, a British soldier, an operative of the Pat O'Leary escape line, and an agent of Nazi Germany.
-In 1940 and 1941 he helped many British soldiers escape France after its surrender to Nazi Germany in World War II.
-He became a double agent for the Germans in December 1941 (or possibly earlier) and betrayed to the Gestapo 150 escape line workers and members of the French Resistance, of whom about 50 were executed or died in German concentration camps.
+Harold Cole (24 January 1906 – 8 January 1946), also known as Harry Cole and Paul Cole (and many other aliases) was a British petty criminal, confidence man, British Army soldier, operative of the Pat O'Leary escape line, and an agent of Nazi Germany.
+In 1940 and 1941, he helped many British soldiers escape France after its surrender to Nazi Germany in World War II.
+He became a double agent for the Germans in December 1941 (or possibly earlier) and betrayed 150 escape line workers and members of the French Resistance to the Gestapo, of whom about 50 were executed or died in German concentration camps.

 Cole has been described as "the worst traitor of the war."
 He deceived both the British and the Germans and escaped from prison on several occasions.
-He survived the war, but was killed while resisting arrest by French police in Paris in January 1946.
+He survived the war but was killed while resisting arrest by French police in Paris in January 1946.

 Early life

 Cole was born in London and grew up in Hoxton, an East London slum.
-His parents were Albert Cole, an unskilled laborer, and Alice Ann Godfrey, formerly a servant.
-Albert Cole was killed in World War I and his widow married Thomas Mason whose last name Harold Cole would sometimes use as an alias.
-Cole left school aged 14 and, as a teenager, he became known as a con man, embezzler, and petty criminal.
-He was in gaol several times between 1923 and 1939.
-In 1927 he deserted from the West Kent Regiment.
-He claimed to have served in the British Army in Hong Kong in the 1930s and in 1938 he was in France masquerading as "Wing Commander Wain" of the Royal Air Force.
-In September 1939, shortly after World War II began, Cole, fresh out of prison, enlisted in the Royal Engineers of the British army.
+His parents were Albert Cole, an unskilled labourer, and Alice Ann Godfrey, formerly a servant.
+Albert Cole was killed in World War I and his widow married Thomas Mason, whose last name Harold Cole would sometimes use as an alias.
+Cole left school aged 14 and, as a teenager, he became a con man, embezzler, and petty criminal.
+He was in prison several times between 1923 and 1939.
+In 1927, he deserted from the West Kent Regiment.
+He claimed to have served in the British Army in Hong Kong in the 1930s, and in 1938, he was in France masquerading as "Wing Commander Wain" of the Royal Air Force.
+In September 1939, shortly after World War II began, Cole, recently released from prison, enlisted in the Royal Engineers of the British army.

 Cole was described as "a six-footer, slim-built, and always well dressed, the type of person who can walk into clubs, attractive to gullible women."
-Cole fashioned himself as a suave upper-class Englishman dressed in plus fours, with plastered-down hair, and a finely-clipped moustache.
+Cole fashioned himself as a suave upper-class Englishman dressed in plus fours, with plastered-down hair and a finely-clipped moustache.